 This page is aimed at promoters and event organisers.
-I get a lot of requests to list events which aren't really a good fit for the site.
-The policy below is designed to pre-empt some of these by trying to codify the criteria that I use.
+We get a lot of requests to list events which aren't really a good fit for the site.
+The policy below is intended to pre-empt some of these by trying to codify the criteria that we use.

 Swing Out London only lists events on the core London transport network (i.e. places you can easily get a night bus home from!).
 Check out the map: if its further out than the outlying events shown, its probably too far.

 We'd love to be able to list the many one-off workshops happening in London, but keeping track of them is much more than we can handle.